-Developing the skills in identifying and connecting with formal and informal advisors and mentors will benefit you not only during your time at CSUFbut also in your future career.
+Developing the skills in identifying and connecting with formal and informal advisors and mentors is a skill that students need to develop.
 Set a goal for yourself to find mentors who will support you and keep you motivated on your path through the university.